RARangel/UFOs/README.md

 ## Results:

-To use the wb page - enter any search criteria in a text box on the left.
+To use the web page - enter any search criteria in a text box on the left.

 ## Summary: